eresearchqut/VirReport/README.md

   ```

 - Provide a database
-  * By default, the pipeline is set to run homology blast searches against a local plant virus/viroid database (this is set in the nextflow.config file with parameter `--virreport_viral_db = true`.
+  * By default, the pipeline is set to run homology blast searches against a local plant virus/viroid database (this is set in the nextflow.config file with parameter `--run_viral_db_blast = true`.
 You will need to provide this database to run the pipeline.
 You can either provide your own or use a curated database provided at https://github.com/maelyg/PVirDB.git.
 Ensure you use NCBI BLAST+ makeblastdb to create the database.
 For instance, to set up this database, you would take the following steps:

     ```
     git clone https://github.com/maelyg/PVirDB.git